usnistgov/MRT/README.md

  python -m pip install --find-links ./dist/ mrt-nist
  ```

+ Alternatively, on Arch Linux, you can use the PKGBUILD in distributed/PKGBUILDs/mrt to build and install a package.

 # RUNNING MRT SOFTWARE

 To run the test software run MRT.py.
 You must have a compatible test directory containing test audio and session playlists.
 More information on these requirements to come in the future...